Memphis Account Fest: Federal Tax Update

 - How the Code affects tax planning for individuals and businesses

-- Understand strategies and techniques to use in light of tax changes
+- Understand strategies and techniques to use in light of new legislation

-- Understand current cases and rulings affecting businesses
+- Understand current cases and rulings affecting your clients

 - Member (Early Bird)

 - Non-Member (Early Bird)

 Pamela J. Davis-Vaughn, CPA